priscilla-martinez/AnimalAdoption/foreverfriend/README.md

 }
 ```

-**Cat API**
-A public service API all about Cats, free to use when making your fancy new App, Website or Service.
+**Cat API**: A public service API all about Cats, free to use when making your fancy new App, Website or Service.
 For teh individual cat profile,API returns:
 ```
 [
     {